rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 The existing cross-crate information files, like `search-index.js`, all are lists of elements, rendered in an specified way (e.g. as a JavaScript file with a JSON array or an HTML index page containing an unordered list).
 The current rustdoc (in `write_shared`) pushes the current crate's version of the CCI into the one that is already found in `doc`, and renders a new version.
 The rest of the proposal uses the term **part** to refer to the pre-merged, pre-rendered element of a the CCI.

-## New subdirectory: `<parts out dir>/<crate name>/<cci type>`
+## New subdirectory: `<parts out dir>/<crate name>/crate-info.json`

+The `<parts out dir>/<crate name>/crate-info.json` file contains the unmerged contents of a single crates' version of their corresponding CCI.
 Typically, `<parts out dir>` is selected as `./target/doc.parts`.
-The `<parts out dir>/<crate name>/<cci type>` files contain the unmerged contents of a single crates' version of their corresponding CCI.
-It is written if the flag `--parts-out-dir=<parts out dir>` is provided.
+This file is written if the flag `--write-info-json=<parts out dir>` is provided.

-Every file in `<parts out dir>/<crate name>/*` is a JSON array.
-Every element of the array is a two-element array: a destination filename (relative to the doc root), and the representation of the part.
-The representation of that part depends on the type of CCI that it describes.
+`crate-info.json` is a JSON object with several key-value pairs.
+Every value is a JSON array.
+Every element of the JSON array is a two-element array: a destination filename relative to the doc root, and the representation of the part.
+The representation of the part depends on the type of CCI that it describes.

-* `<parts out dir>/<crate name>/src-files-js`: for `doc/src-files.js`
+* key: `src-files-js`, for `doc/src-files.js`

 This part is the JSON representation of the source index that is later stored in a `srcIndex` global variable.

-* `<parts out dir>/<crate name>/search-index-js`: for `doc/search-index.js`
+* key: `search-index-js`, for `doc/search-index.js`

 This part is the JSON encoded search index, before it has been installed in `search-index.js`.

-* `<parts out dir>/<crate name>/search-desc`: for `doc/search.desc/**/*.js`

-This part contains the JavaScript code to load a shard of the search descriptions.

-* `<parts out dir>/<crate name>/all-crates`: for `doc/crates.js`, `/doc/index.html`
+* key: `all-crates`, for `doc/crates.js`

 This part is the crate name.

-* `<parts out dir>/<crate name>/crates-index`: for `doc/crates.js`, `doc/index.html`
+* key: `crates-index`, for `doc/index.html`

 This part is also the crate name.
 It represents a different kind of CCI because it is written to a `doc/index.html`, and rendered as an HTML document instead as JSON.
 In principal, we could use this part to add more information to the crates index `doc/index.html` (the first line of the top level crate documentation, for example).

-* `<parts out dir>/<crate name>/type-impl`: for `doc/type.impl/**/*.js`
+* key: `type-impl`, for `doc/type.impl/**/*.js`

 This part is a two element array with the crate name and the JSON representation of a type implementation.

-* `<parts out dir>/<crate name>/trait-impl`: for `doc/trait.impl/**/*.js`
+* key: `trait-impl`, for `doc/trait.impl/**/*.js`

 This part is a two element array with the crate name and the JSON representation of a trait implementation.

-## New flag: `--parts-out-dir=<path>`
+## New flag: `--write-info-json=<path>`

-When this flag is provided, the unmerged parts for the current crate will be written to `<path>/<crate name>/<cci type>`.
+When this flag is provided, the unmerged parts for the current crate will be written to `<path>/<crate name>/crate-info.json`.
 A typical `<path>` is `./target/doc.parts`.

+Crates `--include-info-json`ed will not appear in `crate-info.json`, as `crate-info.json` only includes the CCI parts for the current crate.

-If this flag is not provided, no `doc.parts` will be written.
+If this flag is not provided, no `crate-info.json` will be written.

-This flag is the complement to `--fetch-parts`.

-## New flag: `--write-rendered-cci[=true|false]`

-This flag defaults to true if not specified.

-With this flag is true, rustdoc will write the rendered CCI to the output directory, on each invocation.
-The user-facing behavior without the flag is the same as the current behavior.
-When this flag is false, the CCI will not be written nor rendered.
-Another call to a merge step will be required to merge the parts and write the CCI.

-## New flag: `--read-rendered-cci=[=true|false]`

-This flag defaults to true if not specified.

-When this flag is true, rustdoc will read the rendered cross crate information from the doc root.
-Additional parts included via `--fetch-parts` will be appended to these parts.
-When this flag is false, the parts will initialized empty.

-## New flag: `--fetch-parts <crate name>=<path>`
+## New flag: `--include-info-json <crate name>=<path>`

-If this flag is provided, rustdoc will expect `<path>/<crate name>/<cci type>` to contain the parts for `<crate name>`.
-It will append these parts to the ones it will output.

-This flag is the complement to `--parts-out-dir`.
+If this flag is provided, rustdoc will expect `<path>/<crate name>/crate-info.json` to contain the parts for `<crate name>`.
+It will append these parts to the ones it will render in the doc root (`--out-dir`).
+This info is not written to `crate-info.json`, as `crate-info.json` only holds the CCI parts for the current crate.

 This flag is similar to `--extern-html-root-url` in that it only applies to externally documented crates.
 The flag `--extern-html-root-url` controls hyperlink generation.
-The hyperlink provided is never accessed by rustdoc, and represents the final destination of the documentation.
-The new flag `--fetch-parts` tells rustdoc where to search for the `doc.parts` directory at documentation-time.
+The hyperlink provided in `--extern-html-root-url` never accessed by rustdoc, and represents the final destination of the documentation.
+The new flag `--include-info-json` tells rustdoc where to search for the `crate-info.json` directory at documentation-time.
 It must not be a hyperlink.

 In the Guide-level explanation, for example, crate `i` needs to identify the location of `s`'s parts.
 Since they could be located in an arbitrary directory, `i` must be instructed on where to fetch them.
-In this example, `s`'s parts happen to be in `./s/target/doc.parts/s`, so rustdoc is called with `--fetch-parts s=s/target/doc.parts`.
+In this example, `s`'s parts happen to be in `./s/target/doc.parts/s`, so rustdoc is called with `--include-info-json s=s/target/doc.parts`.

+## New flag: `--merge=auto|none|write-only`

+This flag controls two internal paramaters: `read_rendered_cci`, and `write_rendered_cci`.

+When `write_rendered_cci` is active, rustdoc will output the rendered parts to the doc root (`--out-dir`).
+Rustdoc will generate files like `doc/search-index.js`, `doc/search.desc`, `doc/index.html`, etc if and only if this parameter is true.

+When `read_rendered_cci` is active, rustdoc will look in the `--out-dir` for rendered cross-crate info files.
+These files will be used as the base.
+Any new parts that rustdoc generates with its current invocation and any parts fetched with `include-info-json` will be appended to these base files.
+When it is disabled, the cross-crate info files start empty and are populated with the current crate's info and any crates fetched with `--include-info-json`.

+* `--merge=auto` (`read_rendered_cci && write_rendered_cci`) is the default, and reflects the current behavior of rustdoc.
+* `--merge=none` (`!read_rendered_cci && !write_rendered_cci`) means that rustdoc will ignore the cross-crate files in the doc root.
+Only generate item docs.
+* `--merge=write-only` (`!read_rendered_cci && write_rendered_cci`) only outputs item docs that are based on the current crate and `--include-info-json`'ed crates.
+* A (`read_rendered_cci && !write_rendered_cci`) mode would be useless, since the data that is read would be ignored and not written.

 ## Merge step

 This step is provided with a list of crates.
 It merges their documentation.
 This step involves copying parts (individual item, module documentation) from each of the provided crates.
 It merges the parts, renders, and writes the CCI to the doc root.

+In short, without any specific merge step, merging the documentation for multiple crates is performed as shown in the Guide-level explanation.

-Discussion of the merge step is described in the Unresolved questions.
+Discussion of a dedicated merge step is described in the Unresolved questions (Index crate).

+## Compatibility

+This RFC does not alter previous compatibility guarantees made about the output of rustdoc.
+In particular it does not stabilize the presence of the rendered cross-crate information files, their content, or the HTML generated by rustdoc.

+In the same way that the [rustdoc HTML output is unstable](https://rust-lang.github.io/rfcs/2963-rustdoc-json.html#:~:text=The%20HTML%20output%20of%20rustdoc,into%20a%20different%20format%20impractical), the contents of the `crate-info.json` will be considered unstable.
+Between versions of rustdoc, breaking changes to the content of `crate-info.json` should be expected.
+Only the presence of a `crate-info.json` file is promised, under `--write-info-json`.
+Merging cross-crate information generated by disparate versions of rustdoc is not supported.

+The implementation of the RFC itself is designed to produce only minimal changes to cross-crate info files and the HTML output of rustdoc.
+Exhaustively, the implementation is allowed to
+* Change the sorting order of trait implementations, type implementations, and other cross-crate info in the HTML output of rustdoc
+* Add a comment on the last line of generated HTML pages, to store metadata relevant to appending items to them
+* Refactor the JavaScript contents of cross-crate information files, in ways that do not change their overall behavior.
+If the JavaScript fragment declared an array called `ALL_CRATES` with certain contents, it will continue to do so.
+Changes this minimal are intended to avoid breaking tools that use the output of rustdoc, like Cargo, docs.rs, and rustdoc's JavaScript frontend, in the near-term.
+Going forward, rustdoc will not make formal guarantees about the content of cross-crate info files.

 # Drawbacks